StoryMaps

 Good Land Makes Good Stories: archaeological discoveries from the N80 Maidenhead Road Realignment Scheme, Co.
 Laois

-The Good Land Makes Good Stories Story Map features the results of two archaeological excavations and a palaeoenvironmental (pollen) investigation that were carried out in the townlands of Maidenhead and Ballynagall in County Laois in advance of the N80 Maidenhead Realignment Scheme.
+The Good Land Makes Good Stories Story Map features the results of two archaeological excavations and a paleoenvironmental (pollen) investigation that were carried out in the townlands of Maidenhead and Ballynagall in County Laois in advance of the N80 Maidenhead Realignment Scheme.
 These investigations were conducted by Irish Archaeological Consultancy Ltd and Dr Karen Molloy of the Palaeoenvironmental Research Unit, NUIG, in an area characterised by well-drained fertile plains, interspersed with drumlins.
 The excavations consisted of a late medieval site at Ballynagall 1 and a multi-period complex at Maidenhead 1; giving evidence of human activity spanning 3,000 years.
 The pollen study, conducted in a small pond known as ‘Black Oran’, between Ballynagall and Maidenhead, revealed a vegetation history of the local area over an 800-year timespan.

 Past Lifeways in the Irish Midlands: the archaeology of the N52 Cloghan to Billistown Road Improvement Scheme in County Westmeath